andrewferlitsch/Gap/docs/specs/splitter_spec.md

 **Usage**

-If the text parameter is not None, a `Words` object is created and instantiated with the corresponding text.
+If the text parameter is not `None`, a `Words` object is created and instantiated with the corresponding text.
 The text is then NLP preprocessed according to the configuration settings stored as static members in the `Page` class (i.e., set by the parent `Document` object):

 `BARE`  : If True, then the bare configuration setting is passed to the `Words` object.
 `STEM`  : If not None, then the stem configuration setting is passed to the `Words` object.